clear/platos-model/README.md

 		//'err' will contain any errors
 		//'customer' will contain the newly saved document => { "name": "Bob", "balance": 15 }
 	});

+Once saved, you can retrieve the document again with the static `Model.find()` method:

+	Customer.find({ balance: 15 }, function (err, customers) {
+		//'customers' will contain an Array of all customers with a balance of 15 });

 ### Multi-tenancy